People

 Years: 2023-2024

-I provide technical support in the Bush lab by genotyping and manaing a colony of genetically engineered mice.
-My scientific project currently focuses on revealing redudant functions of EPHA receptors in early mammalian development.
+Provided technical support in the Bush lab by genotyping and manafing a colony of genetically engineered mice.

 Coohleen Coombes